-For the 2022-23 school year, the Greater Essex County District School Board (GECDSB) is proudly serving over 36,685 students in fifty-four elementary schools, twelve secondary schools, two JK-12 schools, an elementary and a secondary remote option, a number of alternative programs, an extensive adult and continuing education program, and several agency schools.
+For the 2023-24 school year, the Greater Essex County District School Board (GECDSB) is serving nearly 36,400 students in fifty-four elementary schools, twelve secondary schools, two JK-12 schools, a number of alternative programs, an extensive adult and continuing education program, and several agency schools.
 These schools are configured into thirteen families of schools.
 Each family consists of a number of elementary schools, which feed into a secondary school.
 The family of schools' concept is a well-established organizational component within our respective communities and provides program continuity from junior kindergarten to grade twelve.

 Across Ontario, many school boards had been experiencing declining enrolment, as had the GECDSB.
 From 2001 to 2015, enrolment declined from 27,986 elementary students to approximately 23,452 elementary students.
 However, over the past 5 years, there has been an influx of newcomers to the Windsor-Essex region and these trends are reversing.
 As a result, the GECDSB experienced increased enrolment over that time.
 There is, however, some caution to these increases that the Board has been experiencing.
 Since 2019, overall enrolment has declined slightly due largely to impacts from Covid-19 and reduced student participation rates.
-Enrolment seems to have picked back up again as of the 2021/22 school year; however, these increases, and influx of students could stabilize at any time with some uncertainty on the horizon; a recession could be likely, trends in housing, employment and migration could change, and the continued unknowns about the ramifications of Covid-19.
+Enrolment seems to have picked back up again as of the 2021/22 school year; however, these increases, and influx of students could stabilize at any time with some uncertainty on the horizon; a recession may occur, trends in housing have tremendously changed, employment and migration could change, and the continued unknowns about the ramifications of Covid-19.
 Some of the aforementioned trends could negatively impact future resources exacerbating some of the difficulties for the Board to provide a wealth of programming and opportunities in appropriate 21st century facilities.